CrispyPyro/School-Vacation/README.md

 ## Very importent :

-  We need to install a python Requirement that calls : jicson do it like this :
+  We need to install a python Requirement that calls  "jicson" Do it like this :
-    1. need to enter the HomeAssistant enviroment mode
+  * need to enter the HomeAssistant enviroment mode from console terminal.
-    2. run this command :
-        pip3 install jicson
+  * run this command : pip3 install jicson

 * First need to create folder "sensor" in your HomeAssistant config/custom_components folder
 * Copy python file "school_holidays.py" to the HA config ./custom_components/sensor folder.